dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-09-tacloban-a-city-under-construction.md

 title: "Tacloban: A City Under Construction"
 layout: blog
 featured_image: blog/post4.2.jpg
-description: Construction workers were rebuilding structures at almost every turn, and at all hours of the day.
-Men worked by lamp light around 9 p.m. on a Sunday in Tacloban City.
+description: Construction workers were rebuilding structures at almost every turn and at all hours of the day.
+Men worked by lamplight around 9 p.m. on a Sunday in Tacloban.
 image:
     - url: blog/post4.1.jpg
       caption: Workers construct permanent housing for displaced victims of Typhoon Yolanda.
 Many workers are displaced victims themselves, putting in required hours to obtain housing.
 (Photo by Neil Bedi)